JaegerwaldDev/JaeV2/README.md

-# JaeAvatar
+# Jae Figura Avatar

- Figura Avatar 4 me :3
+May be modified to make your own, but original may not be redistributed.